KiltedCode/khandaria-campaign/sessions/2019/2019-02-07-dreaming-with-dwarves.md

 `Erastil` is about being out and about, so if going to do religious, usually just one day and not even one day
 `Sarenrae` worship every day at noon in Ur'gench
 In general, people believe in gods (as they're real) but not as much fervor
-`Belsarin` asks if it's a yearly, but dwarf is shocked and "No, it's Sunday.
+`Belsaran` asks if it's a yearly, but dwarf is shocked and "No, it's Sunday.
 We take religion seriously."

 Into cave, it is a large town, not a village like Buildhame
 same style of cut down in
 4x larger than Buildhame
-`Belsarin` buys a crossbow (I'm dumbfounded that I could have made it, will work on masterwork for him)
+`Belsaran` buys a crossbow (I'm dumbfounded that I could have made it, will work on masterwork for him)
 no masterwork buckler

 `Pylia` gets lost going to leather shop, finds argument about her